redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/ocp-bmh.md

 The [HostSelector specifies matching criteria for labels on BareMetalHosts.](https://pkg.go.dev/github.com/openshift/cluster-api-provider-baremetal/pkg/apis/baremetal/v1alpha1#HostSelectorRequirement)

-!!!
-NOTE
+???
+Warning "There be dragons here..."
-    There is no good example or documentation of this feature.
+    As of OpenShift docs 4.19, there is no usable example or official documentation of this feature.
 Have fun! :smile:

 ### Using `matchLabels`